xinguoshi/homework-0/README.md

 Hello World!  # homework-0
+Welcome to my github.
-My first repository for practice.
+It is my first repository for practice.
-Welcome to my github.This repository is for practice purpose,if you see this,please just rest a moment.Thanks!Have a nice day.
+This repository is for practice purpose,if you see this,please just rest a moment.
+Thanks!Have a nice day.